web-molecular-graphics/admin/README.md

-# web-molecular-graphics/admin
+# WMG: admin

-This repo provides an attempt to start organising the web molecular graphics group mentioned in Shonan Meeting 2016.
+This repo provides a convenient place to start organising the Web Molecular Graphics (WMG) group mentioned in Shonan Meeting 2016.

 ## FAQ